Collins-Ruto/collins-ruto/README.md

 How did i start?, well it all started with an old IBM computer 🖥️ that we had at home back in the days.
 Back then we only drew stuff with microsoft paint, but in the end, I grew curious of how it worked and everything about it.
 And voila, here I am learning and developing the same thing that were but my curiosity.<br>
-The little things and steps are key, keep learning and write it all down in code 😉
+The little things and steps are key, keep learning and write it all down in code 😉.<br>
+Did I mention I'm also a marine engineering student ?.
+Well that's what I do at the Technical University of Mombasa.

 #### Likes

 - Dogs
+- Tea & Coffee ☕️
 - Video games
 - Novels
 - Movie series